lpmi-13/current-projects/README.md

 * 1.3 — buffer capacity you want to reserve for workload spikes (Note: 1.3 value may not fit everyone’s needs, it’s just a baseline)
 - knowreservations.netlify.com

+## 91) Add quadratic and linear regression to graphit
+- quadratic is just ploting the start/end/highest-lowest point
+- linear regression is create points on a scatter plot and see how it changes the line (possibly do something similar for logistic regression, but that might be way too complex)

+## 92) fix stress-game on larger screens

+## 94) Create micromaterial for practicing CI stuff
+- possibly use Henry's approach to accessing github and committing
+- github actions fire on commit
+- the UI shows the result of the CI build
+- one repo has things broken...each branch (possibly by number) has a more complex problem to find and fix
+- first three problems (failing test, wrong action name, secret not available in ENV, artifact not available for subsequent step)